 The Graduate Certificate in Food Systems (GSFS) responds to an escalating need to empower new leaders with the capacity to create innovative solutions to pressing food and agriculture challenges.
 Building on UC Berkeley’s strength as a multi-disciplinary pioneer in food systems studies, the Certificate in Food Systems prepares master’s and doctoral students to think critically about the multi-level, multi-system factors that affect food production, distribution, and consumption locally, nationally, and globally.
-This interdisciplinary program complements students’ primary fields of study by addressing the ecological, social, health, political, policy, legal, and economic dimensions of food and agriculture and providing graduates with the necessary theoretical framework and practical skills that can be applied across diverse and emerging food-system challenges.
+This interdisciplinary program complements students’ primary fields of study by addressing the ecological, social, health, political, policy, legal, and economic dimensions of food and agriculture and providing graduates with the necessary theoretical framework and practical skills that can be applied across diverse and emerging food-systems challenges.

-The GSFS is hosted by the School of Public Health and Goldman School of Public Policy, and administered by the Berkeley Food Institute.
+The GSFS is hosted by the School of Public Health, College of Natural Resources, and Goldman School of Public Policy, and administered by the Berkeley Food Institute.
 Students from any graduate program at UC Berkeley are eligible to undergo the certificate.

 Eligibility and Requirements